novakgeoenergie/GHEToolManual/docs/sources/FAQ's/how_to_interpret_results.rst

 Interpretation temperature profiles
 ***********************************

-Temperature profiles exist in two different forms within GHEtool: :ref:`monthly profile` and :ref:`hourly profile`
+Temperature profiles exist in two different forms within GHEtool: :ref:`monthly profile` and :ref:`hourly profile`.

 .. _monthly profile::

 Monthly temperature profile
 ---------------------------
 In this section, we will discuss some of the insights you can get from looking and studying a monthly based temperature profile.